Burnt Sugar (band): Group members

 The membership of Burnt Sugar is fluid.
 As many as 40 musicians have passed through the band and are available to play with it, although the group's core consists of about 12 musicians.
 Notable musicians who have played with Burnt Sugar include guitarists Pete Cosey, who played in Davis' band during the early 1970s, and Vernon Reid, guitarist for the funk metal band Living Colour.
-Other members of the group have included pianist Vijay Iyer, saxophonists Avram Fefer and Matana Roberts, and trumpeter Lewis "Flip" Barnes.
+Other members of the group have included pianist Vijay Iyer, saxophonists Avram Fefer, Carl Hancock Rux, Matana Roberts, and trumpeter Lewis "Flip" Barnes.

 Origin

 The founding members of the group—Vijay Iyer and Bruce Mack on keyboards, Rene Akhan, Morgan Craft and Kirk Douglass (now of The Roots) on guitars, Jared Michael Nickerson and Jason Di Matteo on electric and acoustic bass, Swiss Chris and Qasim Naqvi on drums, vocalist Eisa Davis and violinist Simi—began rehearsing together in late August 1999, making their debut at CBGB.
-In December 1999, they recorded the group’s debut album, Blood On The Leaf.
+In December 1999, they recorded the group's debut album, Blood On The Leaf.